sardisnetwork/docs/Announcement.md

 SARDIS is a young, dynamic and full of infinite possibilities world.
 Since its launch, we have welcomed nearly 100 development teams worldwide to start together“Era of Making" and jointly build Sardisecosystem.
 Sardishopes to provide more efficient support to global developers and reward eco-builders and contributors.

 SARDIS will launch the second phase of the“We Make Future".
 Developers can deploy and run DApps on SARDIS.
-Sardiswill assess Top10 based on the registered project operations and award the title of "Golden Creator", as well as provide rewards.
+Sardis will assess Top10 based on the registered project operations and award the title of "Golden Creator", as well as provide rewards.

 Registration time：
 00:00 March 3th - 24:00 March 10th, 2021